Pecos National Historical Park: Glorieta Pass Battlefield

 The Battle of Glorieta Pass was fought March 26–28, 1862 in the mountain pass west of Pecos Pueblo, along the route of the Old Santa Fe Trail.
 Confederate forces were en route to take Union-controlled Fort Union, and were fought to a standoff by militia raised in the New Mexico and Colorado Territories.
 Although parts of the battlefield have been compromised by highway construction, two sections of the battlefield have been preserved by the Park Service on either side of the pass.
 Public access to these units is limited by the National Park Service.

 Administrative history

 Pecos Pueblo and an area of 341 acre was acquired by the state and preserved as a state monument in 1935.
 In 1965, President Lyndon Johnson established Pecos National Monument over the same area, and control was turned over the Park Service.
 In 1990 the main unit of the park was expanded to more than 6000 acre, including a large area of ranchland and archaeologically sensitive landscapes.
 The two units of the Glorieta Pass Battlefield were formally added to the park in 1993.

+Climate

+According to the Köppen Climate Classification system, the area has an oceanic climate, abbreviated "Cfb" on climate maps.
+The hottest temperature recorded was 100 F on June 26, 1994 and July 18, 2023, while the coldest temperature recorded was -29 F on February 1, 1951.